NVlabs/FPSci/docs/startupConfigReadme.md

 * `defaultExperiment` controls the default set of files to use for the experiment, these values are inherited by any unspecified values from experiments in the `experimentList` (see below)
 * `experimentList` optionally specifies a list of experiments that can be selected from in developer mode, if none is provided a single experiment that matches the `defaultExperiment` specification is used
 * `audioEnable` turns on or off audio
-* `jsonOutput` writes all outputs to JSON-compatible .Any files
+* `jsonAnyOutput` writes all config outputs as JSON-format .Any files

 ## Experiment Specification
 The following fields are specified on a per-experiment basis: